At a Glance

 After an eligibility review, a panel of experts reviews the eligible project proposals and makes recommendations for funding to the FWS Director, who selects the projects for funding.
 The USFWS may solicit advice from qualified experts during the technical review of your proposal.
 We also may contact past and proposed partners about the costs included in your proposal.

-What are the selection criteria for both core and pilot program proposals?
+What are the selection criteria for both core and IMPACT program proposals?

 The basic criteria are the same.
 They are listed here.